 - Don’t let anyone write your name on anything.

 - Get the authorities.
 At the pyramids and around the museums, there were always plenty of tourist police circling around.
 If you need them, call out.

-I thought I was pretty well-prepared going into our trip to Cairo, but sad to say, we fell prey to one smooth operator pretty early.
-Luckily we managed to reverse the hustle and came out better than the shop owners, but it definitely put us in a grump.
+I thought I was pretty well-prepared going into our trip to Cairo, but we fell prey to one smooth operator pretty early.
+Luckily we managed to come out better than the shop owners, but it definitely put us in a grump.

 The trick?
 A nice old man who first tried to tell us where it was easiest to hail an Uber.
 “I’m going that way, let me help you.”
 “Ah, here’s my shop, why don’t you wait inside?”
 “Now that you’re here, you must have a welcome drink of hibiscus tea, I insist.”
 “What are your names?”
-Before we knew it, our names had been scrawled onto papyrus drawings that we were suddenly expected to pay for.
+Before we knew it, he’d scrawled our names onto papyrus drawings that he suddenly expected us to pay for.
 I’d been on the lookout for such scams, but this man’s approach was so subtle and disarming that it made me all the madder for having fallen for it.

 We walked out with three paintings for the price of one.

+In conclusion: it’s not too hard to avoid the Cairo scams if you know what to look for.
 Don’t let bad experiences from part of your trip shade the rest of your time.
 We were very sensitive to being scammed after our experience in Cairo, but outside of the capital, we found things a lot easier.
-Yes, there are still scams, but because the rest of the country depends so heavily on tourism, it’s in their best interests to make sure you’re happy.
+Yes, there are still scams.
+But because the rest of the country depends so heavily on tourism, it’s in their best interests to make sure you’re happy.
 Pay attention and use your street smarts, but don’t be afraid to interact with the locals and to try things.
 You’ll be glad you got out of your comfort zone.